 Do you or your child feel tied to a demanding curriculum?

-We were made to wonder, to explore, discover and then use that knowledge to make conclusions.
+Instead, consider this: we were made to wonder, to explore, discover, and then use that knowledge to make conclusions.
 It’s not to be all “rote memory” and parroting back given facts.

 “Children learn best by the discovery method-by doing, experimenting, observing, and imitating-not once over lightly, but repeatedly.”
 Home Grown Kids, pg.
 199, Raymond and Dorothy Moore